Carnation

 • Provide good air circulation to prevent fungal diseases

-• Deadhead spent flowers to promote more blooms
+• Deadhead spent blooms to encourage more flowers

 • Stake taller varieties to support stems

-• Water deeply when soil surface is dry
+• Water deeply when top soil is dry

-• Perfect for cottage gardens, borders, and containers
+• Suitable for cottage gardens, borders, and containers

 Ecology Value